abhishekd358/WebDev/8.MongoDB/readme.md

 MongoDB allows **schema validation** using **`$jsonSchema`** to enforce structure even though it’s schema-less.

+- `$jsonSchema`:
+  - is a international standard
+  - Defines strict structure, data types, and rules for documents.
+  - Supports nested validation.

 ---

 ## 1️⃣ **Create Collection with Schema (mongoSH and Node js Driver)**